kubernauts/tk8-provisioner-cattle-aws/README.md

 ## Field Reference:
 * `request_spot_instances`: If you want to use spot instances for the cluster.
 Possible values: `true`,`false`.
 DO NOT keep this empty.
 Set it to false if spot instances are not required.

 * `zone`: (Optional) The zone in which you want to launch your instances.
-For example, `eu-central-1a`.
+For example, `a`.
+This means, the instance will be launched in `region``zone` - eu-central-1a.
 If not specified, Rancher will automatically choose a zone.

 * `spot_price`: The spot instance bidding price.
 For example: "0.75".
 Specify this along with `request_spot_instances` to use spot instances for the cluster.